 (A quick refresher if you need it: paid guest posts are, on average, 4.6x cheaper than niche edits.)

 Then, there are also sites that will publish your guest posts for free—or even pay you for them.
-But such sites are few and far in between, and often don't have great domain ratings or authority.
+But such sites are few and far between, and often don't have great domain ratings or authority.

 For example, here’s a response we got after contacting a website that didn’t seem to charge for guest posts: